xiaoxiae/Robotics-Simplified-Website/docs/about.md

 ## Contributions
 I accept any and all recommendations/suggestions about this website.
 If there is anything you think should be changed/corrected, or you have a topic that you wish there was an article about, feel free to let me know.

-You can do so either by email (`contact@robotics-simplified.com`), or by creating an issue on the website's GitHub repositories (see link on the top right of the page).
+You can do so either by email (`tomas.slama.131@gmail.com`), or by creating an issue on the website's GitHub repositories (see link on the top right of this page).

 ---